oshosingh/Complete-Placement-Preparation/md/BACKTRACKING.md

 [Find Longest Possible Route in a Matrix ](http://www.techiedelight.com/find-longest-possible-route-matrix/)

-[Find path from source to destination in a matrix that satisfies given constraints ](http://www.techiedelight.com/find-path-source-destination-matrix-satisfies-given-constraints/)
+[Find path from source to destination in a matrix that satisfies given constraints - DONE ](http://www.techiedelight.com/find-path-source-destination-matrix-satisfies-given-constraints/)

 [Find total number of unique paths in a maze from source to destination